jayleighton/siya-kolisi-pp1/README.md

 - [Font Awesome](https://fontawesome.com/) - Used for the icons on the website
 - [Free Favicon](https://freefavicon.com/) - Used for the Favicon on the web pages
 - Google Dev Tools - Used for troubleshooting HTML and CSS
-- [Am I Responsive](https://ui.dev/amiresponsive) - To test the responsitivity of the website
+- [Am I Responsive](https://ui.dev/amiresponsive) - To test the responsivity of the website

 ## Deployment & Local Development